tracelogoRB BCBSNC Reimbursement Policy - Imaging for Low Back Pain

 considered clinically appropriate.

-The new BCBSNC policy is effective June 18, 2023, and states:
+The new BCBSNC policy effective June 18, 2023, states:

-• If the patient presents with one of the 'red flags' listed below or has uncomplicated low back pain lasting more than 28 days, imaging services may be performed without waiting the 28 days, but when billing for the imaging study, the service must be appended with a KX modifier to indicate the presence of a 'red flag' or to indicate that the low back pain has lasted more than 28 days.
+• If the patient presents with one of the "red flags" listed below or has uncomplicated low back pain lasting more than 28 days, imaging services may be performed without waiting the 28 days, but when billing for the imaging study, the service must be appended with a KX modifier to indicate the presence of a "red flag" or to indicate that the low back pain has lasted more than 28 days.

 With one exception, this reimbursement policy applies to all BCBS plans, including but not limited to: